 In 2019 the individual insurance mortality tables were replaced by more recent industry tables.
 The updated tables provide a more appropriate mortality projection, specifically at older ages.
 Actual/expected ratios were updated based on a combination of Company and industry experience.
+Partial credit was taken for this change in 2019 with the remainder being recognized in 2020.

 In 2019, the Company enacted significant changes to its reinsurance programs.
-Specifically, the reinsurers of the Company's individual life policies were notified that in 2020 the Company will increase its individual life retention from \$500,000 to \$1.5 million and the recapture provisions of all eligible reinsurance treaties would be enacted.
+Specifically, the reinsurers of the Company's individual life policies were notified that in 2020 the Company would increase its individual life retention from \$500 to \$1,500 and the recapture provisions of all eligible reinsurance treaties would be enacted.
 The recapture resulted in a substantial net liability decrease on both the universal life and non-participating blocks of business as the present value of future reinsurance premiums was greater than the estimated future claims.
+An additional amount was recognized in 2020 as provisions from the actuarial liabilities were released.